mharen/mharen.github.io/_posts/2009/2009-08-23-building-windows-sidebar-gadget.md

 </blockquote>

-The HTML really boils down to a single element: <ul>.
+The HTML really boils down to a single element: .
 The real magic happens within main.js.
 Here’s the relevant section:

 <blockquote>